dotnet/WatsonTcp/README.md

 - CavemanTcp - TCP client and server without framing that allows you direct control over socket I/O - https://github.com/jchristn/cavemantcp
 - SimpleTcp - TCP client and server without framing that sends received data to your application via callbacks - https://github.com/jchristn/simpletcp

-## New in v4.4.0
+## New in v4.5.0

-- Breaking changes; header name fields have been reduced
-- Performance improvements
-- Elimination of sending unnecessary headers
-- Thank you @broms95!
+- Excellent changes and recommendations led by @syntacs for reliability
+- Better coordination between Dispose and server Stop and client Disconnect
+- Exception handling in server and client event handlers as well as callbacks

 ## Test Applications

 Test projects for both client and server are included which will help you understand and exercise the class library.